ldynia/workshop-containerized/readme.md

 }
 ```

-Since our program works as expected we are ready to share it with the whole world again -so everyone will be able to download new version.
+Since our updated program works as expected, we will share it with the whole world again.

 ```
 # Tag the image and push it to dockerhub
 user@machine:~/containerized-workshop$ docker push ldynia/conteneraized-workshop:2.0
 ```

 Do you remember what I said about keeping a container up (running)?
-To keep container up we created  `startup.sh` script that will be executed ecery time when an image is run.
-Let's see what I mean.
+To keep container up we created `startup.sh` script that will be executed every time when an image is run.
+Let's see what I mean by that.

 Let's open two terminals.
-In one termianl you will run image and in other you will display running images (containers).
+In one terminal you will create a container with run image command.
+In other container you will display running containers.

 **conteneraized-workshop:1.0**

 ```
 # Run image detach -in first terminal
 user@machine:~/containerized-workshop$ docker run --name container1.0 -d ldynia/conteneraized-workshop:1.0